IkedaLab-Daniel/study-notes-vault/App Security/note.md

 * **Key Takeaway**:
   DevSecOps = DevOps with **security built-in at every step**, enabling continuous, automated, and adaptive protection from development to production.

+Summary & Highlights - Introduction to DevSecOps

+* The secure software development lifecycle (SDLC) is a process that involves security testing and its best practices in the existing development model.

+* SDLC stages are requirements, design, development, testing, and deployment.
+You can map secure SDLC to these stages by undertaking risk assessments and looking at how individuals may attack your code.

+* DevSecOps automates security integration throughout the concept, implementation, testing, deployment, and delivery SDLC process.

+* DevSecOps provides higher-quality software, improved security, vulnerability fixings, and faster recovery after a security incident.